A Londoner’s Guide To The Best Open Air Cinema In London

-Peckham Rye has been cool for quite a while now, and its Rooftop Film Club atop the Bussey Building is keeping it very much part of the cinematic zeitgeist.
+Peckham Rye has been cool for quite a while now, and its Rooftop Film Club is TBC for 2020 but they are operating a drive-in movie experience..

 Chairs and blankets will keep you comfy and the views from the roof will keep you entertained if the movie lulls.

 Other locations for the Rooftop Film Club slice of filmic cool include Shoreditch and Stratford with screenings all year round.

 Pop Up Screens – TBC for 2020.

 Pop Up Screens have just that – an inflatable screen that appears in locations such as Fulham, Greenwich, Holborn and Hammersmith from July to September, showing all the greats such as ‘Notting Hill’, ‘Bohemian Rhapsody’ and ‘Jurassic Park’.

 Movies on the River – TBC for 2020.

 When the streets, parks and rooftops get too much, try the river for a new summer cinema spot.

 City Cruises and Time Out have teamed up to create Movies on the River, which departs from Tower Pier in the early evening to make sure you get to experience the sunset from the top deck.

 There’ll be screenings of classic films ‘Grease’ and ‘Breakfast at Tiffany’s’ for your cinematic education.